 This beautiful slow-roasted pork shoulder yields juicy, fork-tender meat and crispy skin.
 Not only is it delicious, but it also requires only three simple ingredients - meat, salt, and beer.

-Believe it or not, this flavor-packed pork roast might just be our easiest recipe yet.
+Believe it or not, this flavor-packed picnic roast (also known as pork butt) might just be our easiest recipe yet.
 It even beats our easy honey-mustard pork roast.

 With this recipe, you'll get the same results.
 It is easy to make, and it looks impressive when brought out on its platter.

 You can also prepare most of it ahead of time, making for less stress when your friends come over!
 Who doesn't love that?

 - Simple: This recipe has just three ingredients but delivers big on flavor!
 You'll find yourself coming back for seconds (and thirds).